jingquanalex/workshop_threejs_2021/readme.md

 ![figure](/media/docs/p13.png)

-By setting the light and object to a white (1,1,1) color, we can observe differences in shading.
-Our Lambert shading computation is performed per-fragment, and it produces a more accurate light value for each fragment that spans the mesh.
-On the other hand, computing the Lambert shading model per-vertex, and then interpolating the resulting light value across the fragments result in a noticeable shading pattern.
-Performing shading per-vertex usually yields a faster computation result, unless the number of vertices within the clip space is more than the number of fragments (pixels) in the frame buffer.
+By setting the light color and object material color to white, we can observe the differences in shading.
+Our Lambert shading computation is performed per-fragment, and it produces a more accurate light value at fragment of the mesh surface.
+On the other side, computing the Lambert shading model per-vertex and interpolating the resulting value across the fragments results in a noticeable shading pattern.

+Performing shading per-vertex is usually faster than computing shading per-fragment, however, the shading performance on modern GPUs is neglectable and nowadays, we are able to compute complex physically-based shading models at high performances.

 # Part 5: Texturing meshes

-Textures store data like colors, normals, or shader-specific parameters for rendering mesh surfaces.
-Often we use a texture image that stores diffuse color information, and retrieve the texel (texture 'pixel') color value at a UV coordinate location, and map it to a location on the mesh primitive.
+Textures store data like colors, normals, or shader-specific parameters for access in shaders.
+Often we use a texture image that stores diffuse color information, and sample the texture in shader at a UV coordinate location and map it to a location on the mesh surface.

-This is the 16x16 dirt PNG image that we will use, zoomed in:
+This is the 16x16 PNG image of a dirt block that we will use:

 ![figure](/media/docs/dirt_zm.png)